opf/openproject/docs/user-guide/time-and-costs/progress-tracking/README.md

 This allows you to edit Work or Remaining work and get a preview of the updated %&nbsp;Complete value before saving changes.
 Changing any one field will automatically update the other two.

+> [!NOTE]
->**Note:** If you enter a value for Remaining work that is higher than Work, you will see an error message telling you that this is not possible.
+> If you enter a value for Remaining work that is higher than Work, you will see an error message telling you that this is not possible.
 You will have to enter a value lower than Work to be able to save the new value.
 >
 >Additionally, the value for Remaining work cannot be removed if a value for Work exists.
 If you wish to unset Remaining work, you need to also unset Work.